ssec/polar2grid/doc/source/readers/index.rst

 :term:`products` ("datasets" in SatPy terminology).

 Depending on what products are available in the files provided by the user the reader can also provide composite products.
-Composites can be RGB images, corrected/modified datasets (like VIIRS DNB normalization), or any other combination of other products to make a new one.

 Due to the way |project| interfaces to the SatPy library there may be additional readers available than those described below.
 Further details on these readers can be found on the